nutjob-laboratories/erk/README.md

 And that's only using the command-line options! **Ərk** has over 50 different settings available, as well as over 20 different command-line options.

 When I started writing **Ərk**, one of my goals was to make it as configurable as possible.
 I wanted an IRC client that gave the user the tools to make the client look and behave *exactly* how the user wanted.

+## Where does **Ərk** store configuration files and logs?

+**Ərk** stores all configuration files and logs in your home directory, on all platforms, in a directory named `.erk`.
+This directory contains several subdirectories, each of which contains different types of files:

+ - **`settings`** - Contains the main configuration files for **Ərk**.
+   - `settings.json` - The main configuration file for the **Ərk** application.
+   - `user.json` - User settings, including your connection history.
+   - `macro.json` - If you've created any macros, here is where they are saved.
+ - **`scripts`** - Contains connection scripts.
+Put your **Ərk** scripts in this directory so  that they're easily findable by the client.
+This is also the default location when you're saving scripts created with the script editor.
+ - **`styles`** - Contains any text styles that you've created, as well as the default text style **Ərk** uses.
+   - `default.style` - The default text style for **Ərk**.
+If this file is missing, **Ərk** will re-create it with default settings.
+ - **`logs`** - This is where **Ərk** stores all chat logs.
+Logs are stored in JSON, and use a format specific to **Ərk**.
+If you want to export your logs, use the "Export Log" entry in the "Settings & Tools" menu, or launch **Ərk** with `python erk.py --export` to launch a GUI log export wizard.
+You can export them to plain text (with your choice of delimiters) or to JSON.

 ## Another IRC client?
 Why not use HexChat?